-3.0 The Future
+4.0 The Future

-- 3.1 It is clear that a lot of work has already been undertaken in order to deliver a draft budget gap of £419k.
-We now are set with two tasks: firstly, to deliver a balanced General Fund budget by February 2017 in order to formally set the Council Tax and secondly, and of equal importance, begin to plan how our future spending plans can be financed.
-The work with town and parish councils will continue. - 3.2 After the BREXIT referendum and with effectively a new government there is some uncertainty over the exact level of Formula Grant reduction going forward.
-The new Chancellor's Autumn Statement will hopefully provide us with a clearer picture of whether the offer of a fixed four year funding settlement is honoured.
+4.1 It is clear that a lot of work has already been undertaken in order to deliver a draft budget gap of £617k, i.e. further efficiency savings of circa £250k included in the service appendices.
+We now are set with two tasks: firstly, to deliver a balanced General Fund budget by February 2018 in order to formally set the Council Tax and secondly, and of equal importance, begin to plan how our future spending plans can be financed.
+The work with town and parish councils will continue.

-4.0 Capital Programme
+5.0 Capital Programme

-- 4.1 In addition to this revenue funding pressure, is our ongoing commitment to future capital programmes, not helped by the current low levels of capital receipts.
-Even greater pressure may be placed on future programmes if additional borrowing was made to fund new Council Houses, Depots, Sport Centre enhancements, Town Centre enhancement works, vehicle replacements, etc. - 4.2 The draft Capital Programme for 2017/18 is attached at Appendix 5.
-The size of our current and future capital programmes has substantially reduced, due to the reductions in funding and level of sale receipts and now only includes material projects that are essential maintenance, or asset replacement or income generating/cost reducing.
+- 5.1 In addition to this revenue funding pressure, is our ongoing commitment to future capital programmes, not helped by the current low levels of capital receipts.
+Even greater pressure may be placed on future programmes if additional borrowing was made to fund new Council Houses, Depots, Sport Centre enhancements, Town Centre enhancement works, vehicle replacements, etc. - 5.2 The draft Capital Programme for 2018/19 is attached at Appendix 5.
+Excluding the new commitments to fund town centre regeneration or further commercial/land acquisitions, the size of our current and future capital programmes remains very small, due to the reductions in funding and level of sale receipts and now only includes material projects that are essential maintenance, or asset replacement or income generating/cost reducing.

-5.0 The November/December PDGs and Cabinet meetings
+6.0 The Autumn PDGs and Cabinet meetings

-- 5.1 The first round of draft budget meetings will allow discussions with Members, Senior Management, Service Managers and Finance Officers in order to review the proposed draft 2017/18 budget see Appendix 2.
-This will include scrutinising and challenging the initial position (and confirming acceptance of all proposed savings put forward) and discussing any other budget areas that Members would like to see additional savings from. - 5.2 Before the next round of PDGs and Cabinet in January the Council will receive formal confirmation regarding its; Formula Grant other emerging legislative changes, more information regarding the 2016/17 budget performance, etc. At this point if any of the initial assumptions/estimates significantly worsen, then we will need to bring further savings options forward for consideration.
+6.1 The first round of draft budget meetings will allow discussions with Members, Senior Management, Service Managers and Finance Officers in order to review the proposed draft 2018/19 budget - see Appendix 2.
+This will include scrutinising and challenging the initial position (and confirming acceptance of all proposed savings put forward) and discussing any other budget areas that Members would like to see additional savings from.

+6.2 Before the next round of PDGs and Cabinet in January the Council will receive formal confirmation regarding its; Formula Grant other emerging legislative changes, more information regarding the 2017/18 budget performance etc. At this point if any of the initial assumptions/estimates significantly worsen, then we will need to bring further savings options forward for consideration.

-6.0 Public Consultation
+7.0 Public Consultation

-- 6.1 Earlier year's consultations have consistently highlighted the three most valued services:
+- 7.1 Earlier year's consultations have consistently highlighted the three most valued services:

 - REFUSE COLLECTION & RECYCLING First

 - PARKS, OPEN SPACES & PLAY AREAS Second

 - ENVIRONMENTAL HEALTH Third